Onto-Med/GFO/README.md

 * Latest released revision: Version 1.0, Onto-Med Report Nr.
 8, 01.07.2006 [PDF](http://www.onto-med.de/Archiv/ontomed2002/en/publications/scientific-reports/om-report-no8.pdf) [HTML](http://www.onto-med.de/Archiv/ontomed2002/en/theories/gfo/part1/index.html)

 ### Other Publications Exclusively Presenting GFO
 > **Herre, H. 2010**.
-General Formal Ontology (GFO): A Foundational Ontology for Conceptual Modelling, *to appear 2010* [PDF](http://www.onto-med.de/publications/2010/gfo-basic-principles.pdf)
+General Formal Ontology (GFO): A Foundational Ontology for Conceptual Modelling. *Theory and Applications of Ontology: Computer Applications*.
+Springer, Dordrecht. https://doi.org/10.1007/978-90-481-8847-5_14

 > **Heller, B. & Herre, H. 2004**.
-Ontological Categories in GOL. *Axiomathes* 14(1):57-76 Kluwer Academic Publishers.
-[PDF](http://www.onto-med.de/Archiv/ontomed2002/en/publications/refereed-papers-in-journals/heller-b-2004-57-a.pdf)
+Ontological Categories in GOL. *Axiomathes* 14(1):57-76 Kluwer Academic Publishers. https://doi.org/10.1023/B:AXIO.0000006788.44025.49

 > **Heller, B. & Herre, H. 2003**.
 Formal Ontology and Principles of GOL. *Onto-Med Report Nr.
 1*.
-Research Group Ontologies in Medicine (Onto-Med), University of Leipzig.
+Research Group Ontologies in Medicine (Onto-Med), University of Leipzig. http://www.onto-med.de/publications/2003/heller-b-2003-a.pdf

 ### Further Documentation
 Apart from the GFO reports, we have not yet completed the work on more introductory or tutorial material.
 This is going to happen in the nearer future.
-Currently, the easiest way to access the basic categories of GFO is to view the file *gfo-basic.owl* in an ontology editor (e.g. [OwlSight](https://www.w3.org/2001/sw/wiki/OWLSight)).
+Currently, the easiest way to access the basic categories of GFO is to view the file *gfo-basic.owl* in an ontology editor (e.g. [OwlSight](https://www.w3.org/2001/sw/wiki/OWLSight) or [Protégé](https://protege.stanford.edu)).
 In particular, that file provides short descriptions for each category.